korivernon/assignment0/README.md

 **1.** Select ‘Get from Version Control’.

-**3.** Download and install Git if you have not already on the ‘Repository URL’ tab.
+**3. Download and install Git if you have not already on the ‘Repository URL’ tab.** <-- This is very important

 Select ‘GitHub’ and then select ‘Log In via GitHub’.’